shaamil101/VideoGameUsingC/README.md

   1. (client) larger than max character playername
   1. (client) join as spectator with a spectator already connected
   1. (client) join as player with max number of players already reached

+  The map will mostly be tested in the systems test, but there is a small mapstest file in the mapsandvis module that, when run, will load a map and display it in the terminal.
+This just tests that the map can be read and printed out correctly, but does not test server nor player module interaction (this is done in systems test).